Dyah Roro Esti Widya Putri: Early career

 After graduating from the Imperial College London, she alongside her brother, Hangga, co-founded the Indonesian Energy and Environmental Institute.
 The institute is an NGO dedicated to raising awareness about global warming and the negative consequences of climate change based in Jakarta, Indonesia.
 Esti would go on to serve as the institute's Executive Director from 2016 until 2019.

 Political career

-In 2019, Esti ran for a seat in the People's Representative Council in the East Java X constituency which includes the Gresik and Lamongan Regencies.
+In 2019, Esti ran for a seat in the House of Representatives in the East Java X constituency which includes the Gresik and Lamongan Regencies.
 She ran as a member of Golkar, and campaigned in the district by meeting people.
 She was accompanied by her father, who came from the neighboring East Java IX electoral district, which included the Tuban and Bojonegoro regencies.
 She won the election, with 48.377 votes, taking office on 1 October 2019.

-As a member of the People's Representative Council, she has been notable for proposing that the Commission VII of the DPR (of which she is a part of) be disbanded because now it only has one ministry/institutional partner.
+As a member of the House of Representatives, she has been notable for proposing that the Commission VII of the DPR (of which she is a part of) be disbanded because now it only has one ministry/institutional partner.